-Wattles/logs, silt fences, bio-socks, filter socks, compost socks, or compost tubes shall be deemed as temporary stormwater quality CMs/BMPs.
-The non-biodegradable and/or nonphotodegradable components of such temporary CMs/BMPs shall be removed when the project site has achieved stabilization as approved by the Engineer.
+Wattles/logs, bio-socks, filter socks, compost socks, or compost tubes shall be deemed as temporary stormwater quality CMs/BMPs.
+The non-biodegradable and/or non-photodegradable components of such temporary CMs/BMPs shall be removed when the project site has achieved stabilization as approved by the Engineer.
+Rock materials used for temporary stormwater quality protection CMs/BMPs may be left on-site to cover unpaved disturbed soil area for permanent stabilization as approved by the Engineer.
+If approved, on-site rock materials shall be flattened and re-graded to match with the final unpaved finished grade.

-The contractor is responsible to maintain the functional longevity and good working condition of all temporary stormwater quality protection CMs/BMPs during the entire contract time.
-No separate measurement or direct payment will be made for the maintenance and/or replacement of such temporary CMs/BMPs to assure manufacturer-specified functionality; the cost being considered is included in the price of the respective contract items.
+The contractor is responsible to maintain the functional longevity and good working condition of all stormwater quality protection CMs/BMPs during the entire contract time.
+No separate measurement or direct payment will be made for the maintenance and/or replacement of such CMs/BMPs to assure manufacturer-specified functionality; the cost being considered is included in the price of the respective contract items.